 This video describes a day at a YMCA summer day camp.

 Day camps can be operated by churches and private schools as well as by community groups such as the YMCA/YWCA.
 The church camps will usually have a religious component to them.
 So be sure that's what you want.
 The cost?
-The American Camp Association shows a range of $200-250 per week for day camps.
+The American Camp Association shows a range of $300 and up per week for day camps.
 Not including the extras.

 This video describes Adirondack Camp's summer program.

 Remember when you failed a subject and you had to attend summer school to remediate that subject?
-Those kind of academic sessions are still around.
+Those kinds of academic sessions are still around.
 But the kind of summer school I have in mind is the sort of enrichment experience you can find at boarding schools all across the nation.
-For example, look at the extensive program which Phillips Exeter offers.
+For example, look at the extensive program that Phillips Exeter offers.
 Literally, there is something for every inclination and taste.
 Also, you can live on campus or commute to school daily.
 There are upper and lower school programs.
-These kind of summer school sessions are a great way to introduce your child to the idea of going away to boarding school.
+Summer school sessions like these are a great way to introduce your child to the idea of going away to boarding school.
 Cost? $7500 and up for residential sessions.
 Less if day sessions.
 There are many variables.

 This video explains the benefits of going to summer school.